 I've learned an easy way to prepare this delicious side dish.
-All you need is a microwave safe container, a microwave, and a fork.
-Well, having Butternut Squash would be good, too.
+All you need is a microwave safe container, a microwave (of course!), and a fork.
+Well, having a Butternut Squash would be good, too.
 This method cuts your preparation time to just minutes.
 Isn't that worth giving it a try?

 First, Prepare Your Squash

 Select a microwave safe container with a lid.
 I used a container that had a steam vent on top.
 This makes for more thorough cooking and easier removal from the microwave.

 Wash the squash to remove any grit and dirt from the skin.
 If you are using a whole squash, cut it in half and remove the seeds.